sand4rt/playwright-ct-web/README.md

 });
 ```

-Follow the offical [playwright component testing documentation](https://playwright.dev/docs/test-components) and the tests for [lit](./ct-web-lit/src/tests.spec.ts) and [native web components](ct-web/src/tests.spec.ts) for more information on how to use it.
+See the offical [playwright component testing documentation](https://playwright.dev/docs/test-components) and the tests for [lit](./ct-web-lit/src/tests.spec.ts) and [native web components](ct-web/src/tests.spec.ts) for more information on how to use it.